 Internal use is discouraged unless prescribed by a physician.

-Arnica side-effects and Interactions
+Side Effects and Interactions

-Arnica Side effects include:
+Arnica side effects (when ingested) include:

 - Vomiting and diarrhea